MONDAY, DECEMBER 1

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Future-Proofing Health and Wellbeing reimagined with the Les and Shari Biller Foundation
+Future-Proofing Health and Wellbeing reimagined with The Sheri and Les Biller Family Foundation (Magnificent 7)

 Strong health and well-being are both markers of thriving societies and essential drivers of economic strength.
 Yet, chronic conditions, mental health challenges, and preventable diseases continue to strain healthcare systems and limit productivity.
 These challenges are even more pronounced in rural and low-income areas, where access to quality care and preventive resources lags significantly.
 Studies show that communities with limited access to healthcare can experience life expectancy gaps of more than 10 years compared to more affluent regions, underlining the urgent need for inclusive, scalable solutions.
 Globally, improving workplace health and well-being could unlock up to $11.7 trillion in economic value, highlighting the immense return on investing in people.